poetaman/arttime/README.md

 # Installation

-There are two installation methods: 1) Simple, 2) Advanced.
-As the name suggests, 1) Simple method should be used by users who want a simple install experience (also mostly no password required), and 2) Advanced method is for users who want to tweak installation options, etc.
+There are two installation methods: 1) Simple, 2) Manual.
+As the name suggests, 1) Simple method should be used by users who want a simple install experience (also mostly no password required), and 2) Manual method is for users who are fluent in using terminal and want to customize installation.

 ---